wdrol/wdrol.github.io/other/wiki/build-a-responsive-web-page/build-a-responsive-web-page.md

 https://getbootstrap.com/docs/5.3/getting-started/introduction/

-We'll also be using Bootstrap's `collapse` feature to replace the custom code used to expand and collapse the mobile menu content.
+We'll also be using Bootstrap's `collapse` feature to replace our existing mobile menu content behavior.
 The collapse documentation is here:

 https://getbootstrap.com/docs/5.3/components/collapse/